 - 1994 Barry Sanders & Marshall Faulk Stadium Club RC #19

 - 1994 Playoff Contenders RC #104

 Faulk has a list of NFL records that is longer than my arm, while he was the league MVP in 2000.
-He was a three-time NFL Offensive Player of the Year, and he was also a great college player.
+He was a three-time NFL Offensive Player of the Year and a great college player.

 His RCs are all products of their era, and they’re probably a bit too busy for modern tastes.

-However, mint copies are still worth a fair amount, despite being released during the height of the junk wax era, when print runs could sometimes be in the millions.
+However, mint copies are still worth a fair amount, despite being released during the junk wax era, when print runs could sometimes be in the millions.

-For pieces released further down the line, his ‘96 Upper Deck Game Jerseys (#GJ6) is one of the first-ever player patches, while there are a number of signed options from recent years if you would prefer an autographed card.
-Either way, there’s a potential for profit to be had with all, as long as you’re willing to hold onto them for a while.
+For pieces released further down the line, his ‘96 Upper Deck Game Jerseys (#GJ6) is one of the first-ever player patches, while there are several signed options from recent years if you would prefer an autographed card.
+Either way, there’s a potential for profit with all, as long as you’re willing to hold onto them for a while.